 The Division of Cultural Affairs is committed to making the arts and culture accessible to everyone, including:

-persons with disabilities;
+Persons with disabilities;

-older adults;
+Older adults;

-culturally and economically underserved populations; and
+Culturally and economically underserved populations; and

-minorities.
+Minorities.

 Applicants may receive up to 10 points during panel review through the accessibility review criterion.

 Organizations seeking support for activities are required to be open and accessible to all members of the public, regardless of sex, race, color, national origin, religion, disability, age, or marital status.

 The Americans with Disabilities Act (ADA) prohibits discrimination against individuals with disabilities in employment, state and local government services, public accommodations, transportation and telecommunication.
 The ADA extends the requirements under Section 504 of the Rehabilitation Act of 1973, as amended, to all activities of state and local governments and places of public accommodations operated by private entities, including places of public display.
 The 504 Self Evaluation Workbook which can be used as a reference, and downloadable Disability Symbols can be found at http://dos.myflorida.com/cultural/info-and-opportunities/resources-by-topic/accessibility/.
-While the workbook is not required, failure to complete the workbook can impact the applicants accessibility score.
+While the workbook is not required, failure to complete the workbook can impact the applicant’s Accessibility score.

 Request Amount

-Specific Cultural Projects have a maximum request of $25,000..
+Specific Cultural Projects have a maximum request of $25,000.
 Use the table below to find the maximum request amount.
 Proposal types and funding categories (levels) are described in detail in the Proposal Types section of the guidelines.